 As South Elm Street enjoyed a revival, preservationists grew increasingly concerned with the state of the Cascade Saloon as it deteriorated throughout the 1990s.
 Downtown developed as a popular home for artists and antique dealers who were lured by the charming architecture of the street, and their investments and improvements were followed by retailers and restaurants.
 However, the Cascade Saloon, a centerpiece to the neighborhood, remained dark.
 City officials, concerned with the abandonment of the building, sought to have the structure destroyed.

-In 2005, Ross Strange sought to have the building recognized as a Guilford County Landmark property by the Greensboro City Council.
-The designation triggered delays in demolition but also awarded the property owner with a 50% property tax deferral.
+In 2006, Ross Strange sought to have the building recognized as a Guilford County Landmark property by the Greensboro City Council.
+The approved designation triggered delays in demolition but also awarded the property owner with a 50% property tax deferral.
 The tax deferral, applicable to all Landmarked properties, is intended to assuage the cost of maintenance of historic properties.
 However, the Cascade Saloon continued to deteriorate with no visible improvements to stabilize the structure.

 To complicate matters, the adjacent North Carolina Railroad claims a right-of-way that includes the Cascade Saloon.
 If the building is destroyed, the railroad will likely block any reconstruction on the parcel, denying Greensboro the tax revenue, the connectivity north and south of the tracks, and economic revenue that the property could contribute to the city as a rehabilitated and occupied structure.
 If removed (mock photo, left), the railroad would likely only allow replacement with a gravel parking lot, creating a wide rift separating the 300 and 500 blocks of Elm Street.